Below is on pause.

 travel articles, ranging from expert advice to useful

-of the contest provide much-needed information and inspirational ideas
+of the contests provide much-needed information and inspirational ideas

 to millions of visitors of all ages not available elsewhere.